A Growing Global Community

 The Journal of Personal Finance is a member benefit of the IARFC.
 Members can access the full online version by logging into their membership or by joining the IARFC.
 Hard and Adobe PDF copies are available to Members and Non-Members.
 Order today.

-Current Issue Join the IARFC IARFC Members Login
+Current Issue and Archives Join the IARFC IARFC Members Login

 Editor Craig Lemoine, Ph.D., MRFC®, CFP®